tttapa/ARM-NEON-Compositor/README.md

 ## Performance

-The following two graphs experiments compare the performance of overlaying one image onto another with GCC's `-O3` optimization level on the one hand, and with the hand-crafted NEON intrinsics on the other hand.
-Especially for small images, the difference in performance is huge, for larger images, memory throughput and caching effects starts to become more important factors than raw processing power.
+The following two graphs show the results of four experiments comparing the performance of overlaying one image onto another, using GCC's `-O3` optimization level on the one hand, and using hand-crafted NEON intrinsics on the other hand.
+Especially for small images, the NEON version is much faster.
+For larger images, memory throughput and caching effects start to become more important factors than raw processing power, but the NEON version is still significantly faster than the version without intrinsics.

 | Small images | Large images |
 |:------------:|:------------:|